kkarim7/Crypto-Tracker/README.md

 # Crypto-Tracker
-An app that allows you to track crypto currency prices and analyze trends of your desired cryptocurrency.
+An app that allows you to track crypto currency prices and analyze trends of your desired cryptocurrency utilizing the **Nomics Cryptocurrency & Bitcoin API**.

 # Features